Real Estate Law Practice Areas

 Another benefit of consulting a Michigan land use attorney is their ability to coordinate a planned unit development agreement between a municipality and real estate developer.
 A Planned Unit Development Agreement, often referred to as a PUD Agreement or PDA Agreement, generally contains the following important terms:

 - A description of the land subject to the Planned Development Agreement

 - Restrictive Covenants

 - Terms of development and construction of the project

 A Hirzel Law land use attorney can review a Planned Unit Development Agreement that provides peace of mind to both parties involved in the agreement, ensuring that there is a fair protection of rights and accountability of obligations from both parties while abiding by the requirements that are enforceable by city zoning ordinances.

 Contact a Hirzel Law Land Use Lawyer Today

 Land use restrictions can be difficult to understand but having an experienced land use lawyer can help.
 At Hirzel Law, PLC, our Michigan land use lawyers can help you with any disputes that may arise.
 We stand by our clients, offering the highest quality legal representation and promptly responding to our clients’ needs.
-Contact Hirzel Law online or call 248-986-2921 (Farmington) or 231-486-5600 (Traverse City) or 616-319-9964 (Grand Rapids office) to see how our Michigan land use and zoning attorneys can help with land use issues regarding your property.
+Contact Hirzel Law online or 248-986-2290 (Farmington) or 231-486-5600 (Traverse City) or 616-319-4527 (Grand Rapids) to see how our Michigan land use attorneys can help with land use issues regarding your property.